 “This is what happens when you rely on these things so much,” Iota growled as she swept her conductor-gloved hand in the air.
 “You can’t live without them.”

 This time it wasn’t the sharp point of the chain that came at them.
-Instead, the body of a chain swept all three of them right off of their feet and into the air above the tip of the chain bars—and off the train.
-Emilia’s stomach somersaulted as the carts and forest rushed beneath her.
+Instead, the body of a chain swept all three of them right off of their feet and into the air above the top of the chain jail.
 She eyed the chain that had thrown them into the air.
-They were no longer glowing and whipped wildly in the wind.
-In other words, they were no longer effective mediums.
+It was no longer glowing and whipped wildly in the wind.
+In other words, it was no longer an effective medium.

 And a Manipulator had many weaknesses.